 The parameter switches is a string containing the command line switches for this call.
 In this string, no initial dash '-' is required.
-The Q (quiet) switch is recommended in the final code.
-Some file output switches, like I and g are ignored.
+One can use the Q (quiet) switch to disable the screen output of TetGen.

 The parameters in and out, which are two pointers pointing to objects of tetgenio, describing the input and the output. in and out must not be NULL.